kserve/kserve/docs/samples/README.md

 | Deploy Transformer with TorchScript model| [Image classifier](./v1beta1/triton/torchscript)  |

 ### Deploy InferenceService with Explainer
 Model explainability answers the question: "Why did my model make this prediction" for a given instance.
-Kserve integrates with [Alibi Explainer](https://github.com/SeldonIO/alibi) which implements a black-box algorithm by generating a lot of similar looking intances for a given instance and send out to the model server to produce an explanation.
+KServe integrates with [Alibi Explainer](https://github.com/SeldonIO/alibi) which implements a black-box algorithm by generating a lot of similar looking intances for a given instance and send out to the model server to produce an explanation.

-Additionally Kserve also integrates with The [AI Explainability 360 (AIX360)](https://ai-explainability-360.org/) toolkit, an LF AI Foundation incubation project, which is an open-source library that supports the interpretability and explainability of datasets and machine learning models.
+Additionally KServe also integrates with The [AI Explainability 360 (AIX360)](https://ai-explainability-360.org/) toolkit, an LF AI Foundation incubation project, which is an open-source library that supports the interpretability and explainability of datasets and machine learning models.
 The AI Explainability 360 Python package includes a comprehensive set of algorithms that cover different dimensions of explanations along with proxy explainability metrics.
 In addition to native algorithms, AIX360 also provides algorithms from LIME and Shap.

 | Features  | Examples |
 | ------------- | ------------- |